dev-guy/geo/docs/country-selection-requirements.md

-1. Typing a letter when an item is selected in the combobox should append that character to the search input box and focus should be in the input box.

-2. When up arrow is pressed when the selected item is at the top of the view, the view should scroll up only one row and the row above the current row should be selected.
-The currently selected row should be the top row in the viewport.
-This should happen without any extraneous scrolling eg the viewport should **not** scroll down extra lines and the scroll back up

-3. When the down arrow is pressed when the selected item is at the bottom of the view, the view should scroll up only one row and the row below the current row should be selected.
-The currenltly selected row should still be
-  the bottom row in the viewport.

-5. When the shift-tab key is pressed in the search input box, focus should go to the previous item in the form.

-6. When the search input is debounced, the search input should still have focus with the caret at the end of the text.
-The combobox should be open and the first item in the first group should be selected and visible.

-7. When the escape key is pressed in combobox, it shold close and the selected country should no change

-8. When the enter key is pressed in the combobox, the selected country is updated and the combobox closes.

-10. When a space is typed in the combobox, it selects the
-    highlighted item and the combobox should remain open

-11. Down arrow from the search box should go to the first item in the first group

-12. Up arrow from the first item in the first group should go to the search box

-13. Tab from the last item in the last group should go to the next element in the form

-14. The sort and expand/collapse buttons should not scroll the area or change the selection

-15. searching for "united states" displays the united states

-16. Tab order from search box:
-a) expand/collapse button, first group
-b) sort button, first group
-c) first item in first group
-d) expand/collapse button, second group
-e) sort button, second group
-f) first item in second group

-17. When the combobox is opened, the "selected item" for is highlighted, selected, and visible
+Combobox Keyboard and Focus Behavior
+	1. Typing Characters
+	•	Typing a letter when an item is selected should append the character to the search input and move focus to the input.
+	2. Arrow Key Navigation
+	•	Down Arrow from Search Box: Moves focus to the first item in the first group.
+	•	Up Arrow from First Item: Moves focus back to the search input.
+	•	Up Arrow at Top of View: Scrolls up one row; the row above becomes selected and remains at the top of the viewport.
+	•	Down Arrow at Bottom of View: Scrolls down one row; the row below becomes selected and remains at the bottom of the viewport.
+	•	Down Arrow from Group Buttons: Selects the first row in the group.
+	•	Up Arrow from Group Buttons: Selects the first row in the previous group, or the search input if at the first group.
+	3. Tab and Shift-Tab Navigation
+	•	Tab from Search Input:
+a) Expand/Collapse button (first group)
+b) Sort button (first group)
+c) First item in first group
+d) Expand/Collapse button (second group)
+e) Sort button (second group)
+f) First item in second group
+	•	Shift-Tab from Search Input: Moves to the previous element in the form.
+	•	Shift-Tab from First Group’s Expand/Collapse: Moves to the search input.
+	•	Tab from Last Item in Last Group: Moves to the next element in the form.
+	4. Enter and Space Keys
+	•	Enter: Updates the selected country and closes the combobox.
+	•	Space: Selects the highlighted item and keeps the combobox open.
+	5. Escape Key
+	•	Closes the combobox without changing the selected country.

+⸻

+Search and Input Behavior
+	6. Search Input Debouncing
+	•	After debounce, input should remain focused with caret at the end, the combobox open, and the first item in the first group selected and visible.
+	7. Search Result Display
+	•	Searching for “united states” displays the country “United States” in the combobox, once in each group

+⸻

+Visual and Selection Behavior
+	8. On Open
+	•	The previously selected item should be highlighted, selected, and visible.
+	9. Interaction with Buttons
+	•	Expand/Collapse and Sort buttons should not scroll the area or change selection.
+	10. Mouse Scroll Behavior

+	•	Scrolling to the bottom and releasing the mouse should leave the combobox open.